MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> We are all self-made, but only the successful will admit it.
+> We win by helping each other win.
-> -- Earl Nightingale
+> -- Jack Butcher